ORIGINAL Oil Pastel Works where made on the wall my room at the Hotel Kennedy in Nandi, Fiji

 I moved back to Ireland fully intending to make an Album 'Don't Wait 'till Someday' which morphed into 'The Snakes Edged Table' Released on MENU RECORDS My CD is Available for 15 euro + Post and Packing

-will be Re-released on a Compilation Honouring 6 Original Brit-Funk Bands.
+is on a Compilation Honouring 6 Original Brit-Funk Bands.
 Available on Vinyl and Digital.
+(Please go to HOME PAGE FOR MORE DETAILS)

-The Album Title: IN THE RED (a title not wasted me and my Indie Compatriots, we all pushed it into the red zone)
+The Album Title: IN THE RED (a title not wasted me and my Indie Compatriots, we all pushed the Volume into the red zone)

 The Label: Chuwanaga (Maxence Rawbiney & Elliot Bernard)